The Rise in Opioid Addiction

-Opioids and opiates are very powerful narcotics, and that makes them very addictive.
+Opioids and opiates are potent narcotics, and that makes them very addictive.
 Here are some basics about opioids and opiate addiction.

-When used, opioids provide pain relief, create relaxation, and a feeling of mild euphoria.
-It also slows respiration and heart rate, can cause cognitive problems, and bowel obstruction.
+Opioids provide pain relief, relaxation, and a feeling of mild euphoria.
+It also slows respiration and heart rate and can cause cognitive problems and bowel obstruction.
 These medications are just for short-term use.

 The rise in the production of opiates

-Worldwide, the World Health Organization has seen a significant increase in the production of opiates, followed by the rise in the use and misuse of them.
-In the U.S. alone it is estimated that 115 people die each day from opioid abuse.
-Two million in the U.S. are addicted to prescription pain meds, causing an opioid epidemic.
+Worldwide, the World Health Organization has seen a significant increase in the production of opiates, followed by a rise in their use and misuse.
+In the US alone, it is estimated that 115 people die daily from opioid abuse.
+Two million in the US are addicted to prescription pain meds, causing an opioid epidemic.
 And those that cannot get any more pain meds from their physician, or worse, have such a tolerance to the meds that they no longer have any impact, will often escalate to shooting heroin to try to get that same high.
 What starts as getting help for back pain ends up with people shooting heroin.
-The drug fentanyl has greatly contributed to the havoc caused by the opioid epidemic.
+The drug fentanyl has contributed significantly to the havoc caused by the opioid epidemic.